Changissnz/selfinterest/README.md

 and material possessions, certain males grow into men that are deeply dissatisfied with the demographic of women.
-In societies where women are granted less rights in ownership, there is the automatic assumption from these men that the perceived affection from these women are due to the motive of their wanting control over the men's properties.
+In societies where women are granted less rights in ownership, there is the automatic assumption from these men that the perceived affection from these women is due to the motive of their wanting control over the men's properties.
 Despite the property rights by gender, women's typically weaker physical strength and household occupation gives credibility to some of their stereotypes.
 Women are not the upfront representative to causes, and